From the author:

 Slow Food, Slow Brain

-But how can one escape from the maelstrom of never-ending flood of information and constant availability?
+But how can you escape the maelstrom of uninterrupted flood of information and constant availability?
 How to "reprogram" his brain?
-The keyword is not No Brainer, but only Slow Brainer (and that only in a positive sense, think slow versus fast food).
-At least you do not need a hat made of aluminum foil.
+The keyword is by no means No Brainer, but only Slow Brainer (and that only in a positive sense.
+Think Slow versus Fast Food).
+In any case, you do not need a hat made of aluminum foil.

-Accept that just because modern technologies theoretically allow you to be ready at all times and you could do it all at once, you should practically not invite them to do so.
-Because if you know that you are always available, you will be bombarded with unauthorized emails.
+Accept that just because modern technology theoretically enables you to be ready at all times and you could do everything at once, it should practically not invite you to do so.
+Because if you know that you are always available, you will be with you at the wrong time Emails bomb.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!